-With time, I also found that adding the slightest bit of coconut oil (or ghee) made the pancakes more moist and enhanced their flavor.
-(I started using coconut oil, but later found I liked the flavor that ghee gave them.)
+With time, I also found that adding the slightest bit of coconut oil (or ghee) made the pancakes moister and enhanced their flavor.
+When I first started adding a fat, I used coconut oil.
+Later, I found that I liked the flavor that ghee gave them more.

 Paleo Plantain Pancakes